hussein-shamy/AVR-mini-projects/README.md

 The repository is organized as follows:
 AVR-Mini-Projects/
 ├── ProjectName/
-│ ├── src/ [Contains the main function and the appication code, from here the code starts] │ │ ├── main.c
+│ ├── src/ *Contains the main function and the application code, from here the code starts* │ │ ├── main.c
-│ ├── Common/ [Contains the types of target and common useful macros] │ │ ├── common_macros.h/
+│ ├── Common/ *Contains the types of target and common useful macros* │ │ ├── common_macros.h/
 │ │ ├── std_types.h/
-│ ├── HAL/ [Contains the implementation of Hardware Abstraction Layer] │ │ ├── ex: Dc_Motor/
+│ ├── HAL/ *Contains the implementation of Hardware Abstraction Layer* │ │ ├── ex: Dc_Motor/
-│ ├── MCAL/ [Contains the implementation of Micocontroller Abstraction Layer] │ │ ├── Makefile
+│ ├── MCAL/ *Contains the implementation of Microcontroller Abstraction Layer* │ │ ├── Makefile
-│ ├── Simulator/ [Contains the schematic design of the project for validation] │ │ ├── README.md
+│ ├── Simulator/ *Contains the schematic design of the project for validation* │ │ ├── README.md
-│ ├── Debug/ [Contains the elf file to be flashed]
+│ ├── Debug/ *Contains the elf file to be flashed*
 │ │ ├── test_module1.c

 ### Getting Started